Contact Us for a Free Consultation (213) 542-0979

 What Happens If I Have a Domestic Violence Case Against Me?

-Because, realize, if the alleged victim comes into a trial for example and says, I lied.
+Because, realize, if the alleged victim comes into a trial, for example, and says, I lied.
 I didn't tell the truth; none of that happened.

-What's going to end up happening is, in today's day and age in Van Nuys or San Fernando Court, or wherever the case is being tried in the greater Los Angeles area, they're going to then call the police officer that had contact with your significant other and ask, what did the person tell you?
+What's going to end up happening is, in today's day and age, in Van Nuys or San Fernando Court, or wherever the case is being tried in the greater Los Angeles area, they're going to call then the police officer that had contact with your significant other and ask, what did the person tell you?

 Types of Domestic Violence Charges in California